Timers

 }

-The above example creates an Interval
+The above example creates an Interval that yields every 100 milliseconds

-starting now (the first argument is the instant at which the Interval
+starting now (the first argument is the instant at which the Interval should

 first fire).

-stream is unbounded, i.e., it will continue yielding at
+By default, an Instant stream is unbounded, i.e., it will continue yielding at

 the requested interval forever.
-The example uses Stream::take
+The example uses Stream::take to limit the

-yields, here limiting to a sequence of 10 events.
+number of times Interval yields, here limiting to a sequence of 10 events.

 So, the example will run for 0.9 seconds since the first of 10 values is yielded